Getting to Eastbourne

 There are discounted fares on Southern trains from London, especially if you book in advance.
 Contact their website for more information: http://www.southernrailway.com/

 When you arrive at Eastbourne station you can either walk [about 15minutes] or get a taxi to the hotel.
-There are four exits from Eastbourne station.
-If you want to pick up a taxi go through the barriers and keep walking straight ahead (with the wall to your right and not passed the ticket office) - the exit is between the photographers shops.
+There are two exits from Eastbourne station.
+If you want to pick up a taxi go through the barriers and keep walking straight ahead (with the wall to your right.
 The taxi rank is right outside.
 Now here is a trick: the rank at the station only holds a few cars and later in the evening or early in the morning you may have to wait for a car to turn up.
 So when on the train join the front carriage as it is the closest to the exit from the platform and if you move quickish you may be at the front of the taxi queue!

 Airplane: If you are choosing to fly – remember to book now to get the cheapest deals.
 The nearest airport is Gatwick and you then follow the instructions for coming by train.
 The journey from Gatwick to Eastbourne is about an hour.